fracpete/tablesaw-weka-package/README.md

   * `SampleSplit` - splits data into two and returns either first or second part
   * `SampleX` - generates a sub-sample of proportion X (0.0-1.0)
   * `Sort` - sorts the data using specified columns (ascending or descending)
-  * `MultiTableOperation` - applies all specified table operations sequentially
+  * `Summary` - generates a summary for the specified column
   * ...

 **Note:** Since the data needs to be converted into Tablesaw's dataframe format,